 Owen’s MBA is based on a modular system of intensive courses, each seven weeks in length with a week of exams.
 Because students are required to take at least 32 classes to graduate, they are able to really explore particular areas of interest and branch into different disciplines.
 They’re also able to focus on a particular discipline like accounting or finance while fulfilling requirements for concentrations or specializations.

-During the first year, Vanderbilt requires 11 core courses of its MBA students, the majority of which are taken during the first two mods.
-As in most MBA programs, there are plenty of opportunities to customize the degree to one’s career goals.
-Each student has to complete at least one concentration, which consists of 12 hours in a single discipline beyond the core.
-Students interested in a “deeper dive” into a discipline may choose to pursue a career-focused specialization of 20 credit hours.
+Owen requires 11 core courses of its MBA students, the majority of which are taken during the first two mods.
+Students are then able to tailor their degree to their career goals.
+Each student must complete at least one 12-credit hour concentration in a single discipline beyond the core.
+Those interested in a “deeper dive” into a discipline may choose to pursue a career-focused specialization of 20 credit hours.

 Short breaks between mods are reserved for brief courses, immersion experiences, holidays, and more.
 Students interested in gaining real-world experience can take immersive courses and participate in excursions, in which students gain industry knowledge and learn about job opportunities.